thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 ### Add your user to `tedge-users` group

-During the installation process, `tedge-users` group is automatically created.
+During the installation process, a `tedge-users` group is automatically created.

-For the security enhancement, the users in `tedge-users` group are allowed to run `tedge` with sudo.
+For enhancement of security, only users in the `tedge-users` group are allowed to configure `tedge`.
+The `tedge` command needs to be run using sudo.
+Users in the group `tedge-users` can call `tedge` as sudo which is needed for setup.

+For a user to be able to use tedge without being granted a global sudo access, this user can be added to the tedge-users group.

-You can run this command to add your user to the group.
+Run this command to add your user to the group.

 ```shell
 sudo adduser <user> tedge-users